keirthana/anbox-cloud-docs/README.md

 ### Style and language

 Anbox Cloud documentation follows [Diataxis](https://diataxis.fr/) principles.
-You are particularly encouraged to read up on Diataxis before starting to contribute.
+Before starting to contribute, we encourage you to familiarise yourself with Diataxis.

 To accommodate different kinds of audience, try to: